opentable/grunt-service-status/README.md

 `baseUrl`: the service-status root url
-`monitors`: either a list of monitor names to hit, or a list of objects with a monitorname property `warmUps`: the number of times to hit the root url before starting the verify step (default 0) `waitAfterWarmUp`: number of milliseconds to wait after the warm-ups (default 0)
+`monitors`: either a list of monitor names to hit, or a list of objects with a monitorname property `warmUps`: the number of times to hit the root url before starting the verify step (default 0) `warmUpUrl`: optionally specify a different url to use for the warm-up.
+If not specified it'll use the baseUrl `waitAfterWarmUp`: number of milliseconds to wait after the warm-ups (default 0)